Doctoral Dissertation Research Grant Program

 - Eligibility: Doctoral Students whose dissertation proposals have been formally approved by their dissertation committees

-- Application deadline: Applications can be submitted at any time, but will only be reviewed twice a year (Proposals submitted by Friday, May 18, at 5:00 pm will be reviewed during the last two weeks of May.
-Proposals submitted by Friday, December 7, at 5:00 pm will be reviewed during the last two weeks of December.)
+- Application deadline: Applications can be submitted at any time, but will only be reviewed twice a year.
+Proposals submitted by Monday, December 8, 2014, at 5:00 pm will be reviewed during the last two weeks of December.
+Proposals submitted by Friday, May 15, 2015 at 5:00 pm will be reviewed during the last two weeks of May.

 - Awards announced: During the last week of the Spring or Fall Semester